CameronVetter/Dalle3-CSharp-Advent-Day-17/README.md

 Instead of carefully creating a prompt to generate an image we will have GPT-4 do it for us.

 1. Add the nuget package *Azure.AI.OpenAI* to your project.
 You must check "Include prerelease" to find this package.
+This works package works for both Open AI and Azure Open AI.
+I recommend Azure Open AI for enterprise and commerical projects, and either one for personal or fun projects.

 ![Add Nuget Package](images/4.png)